Almost everyone has heard of GEICO, but many may wonder, How does GEICO pay claims? GEICO’s primary objective is making a profit.

 Remember, you are the victim.
 As you work to get your life back on track after a traumatic accident, you deserve just compensation.

-Without an attorney representing your interests, insurance claims adjusters may quickly move you through the claims process without considering what you need to move forward.
+Without an injury attorney representing your interests, insurance claims adjusters may quickly move you through the claims process without considering what you need to move forward.

 With over 85 years of combined legal experience, the compassionate team of attorneys at The Zimmerman Law Firm, P.C. has helped injured clients like you obtain the compensation they need to move forward with their life.